 Children don’t enjoy feeling angry, or out of control.

-They become angry and out of control because they don’t have the necessary skills to behave differently.
+They become angry and out of control because they don’t have the necessary skills to behave differently, and in times of high stress, it’s an autonomic nervous system response.

 Even if you’ve seen them do it a million times – they aren’t able to access that skill at the moment.
 Just like when you lose your temper in the moment – despite wanting to stay calm.